skip to content

 Complaints

-A person wishing to make a complaint about a decision or action of the Adult Safeguarding Unit should first raise it directly with the Unit.
+A complaint about a decision or action of the Adult Safeguarding Unit should first be raised directly with the Unit.

 Certain decisions of the Unit may be subject to an internal review process.
 Those decisions include:

-• a decision to refer a matter (or part of a matter) to another agency or body;
+• a decision to refer a matter (or part of a matter) to another agency or person

 • a decision to cause an investigation into the circumstances of the vulnerable adult to be carried out.